cyberark/PipeViewer/README.md

 Double click the EXE binary and you will get the list of all named pipes.

+## Warning
+We built the project and uploaded it so you can find it in the releases.
+One problem is that the binary will trigger alerts from Windows Defender because it uses the NtObjerManager package which is flagged as virus.
+Note that James Forshaw talked about it [here](https://youtu.be/At-SWQyp-DY?t=1652).
+We can't change it because we are depend on third party DLL.

 ## Features
 * A detailed overview of named pipes.
 * Filter\highlight rows based on cells.